biohackathon-mena/projects-2023/20/README.md

 All of our milestones for the next mOWL version can be found at: https://github.com/bio-ontology-research-group/mowl/milestones

-mOWL documentation is available at \url{https://mowl.readthedocs.io/en/latest/index.html}
+mOWL documentation is available a https://mowl.readthedocs.io/en/latest/index.html

 ## Theme: